Azure/clds/devdoc/tqueue_requirements.md

 - A pop callback (which is invoked by the queue as a result of a pop call, allowing the user to extract any information from T rather than performing a memory copy).
 A typical use for a queue of a `THANDLE` would be to have a `THANDLE_MOVE` or `THANDLE_INITIALIZE_MOVE` call performed in the push function callback.

-- A dispose function (which is invoked by the queue when the queue is disposed and there are still items in the queue).
+- A dispose item function (which is invoked by the queue when the queue is disposed and there are still items in the queue).
 A typical use for a queue of a `THANDLE` would be to have a `THANDLE_ASSIGN` with `NULL` performed in the dispose function callback.

 If no push/pop/dispose callbacks functions are sepcified by the user, the queue copies the memory of T passed to `TQUEUE_PUSH`, respectively `TQUEUE_POP`.

+The callbacks used for push/pop/dispose item are not re-entrant, they should not call `TQUEUE` APIs on the same queue.

 When using a pop callback function the queue also allows the user to reject a pop (thus effectively implementing a conditional pop).